NanoVNA-Saver/nanovna-saver/README.md

 This software is licensed under version 3 of the GNU General Public License.
 It comes with NO WARRANTY.

 You can use it, commercially as well.
 You may make changes to the code, but I (and the license) ask that you give these changes back to the community.

+### Credits
+Original application by Rune B. Broberg (5Q5R)

+TDR inspiration shamelessly stolen from the work of Salil (VU2CWA) at https://nuclearrambo.com/wordpress/accurately-measuring-cable-length-with-nanovna/

+Thanks to everyone who's tested, commented and inspired.